Conference Program

 10:45 am - 11:15 am

-Hydropersulfides (RSSH) attenuate Doxorubicin-Induced Cardiotoxicity while Boosting its Anticancer Action
+Hydropersulfides (RSSH) Attenuate Doxorubicin-Induced Cardiotoxicity while Boosting its Anticancer Action

 Chengximeng (Kelsey) Zhang, PhD - Johns Hopkins University